-Dissertation Proposal: You should meet with your full Dissertation Committee as early as you can to propose your thesis.
-Typically, your advisory committee will form the core of your dissertation committee.
+Dissertation Proposal: You should meet with your full Mentoring Committee as early as you can to propose your thesis.
 You should realize your proposal is not a contract that commits you to conducting only what is proposed.
 Instead, the dissertation proposal provides you the opportunity to think deeply about your research and formulate a research plan with the expert advice from your committee.
 Early completion of the proposal is key to a timely degree completion.
 You can change experimental plans as your research unfolds.
 The Dissertation Proposal Form should be completed and turned in to the Graduate Coordinator’s office.

 Timeline: The date chosen for the defense must allow sufficient time prior to your departure from the University for revisions suggested by the Committee to be incorporated into the final version of the Dissertation.